Tal Wilkenfeld: Professional bass playing career

 In 2008, Wilkenfeld accompanied Krantz at shows in Los Angeles, before an Australian tour with Krantz and Kevin Carlock, a reunion of the band which appeared on Transformation.
 At the end of the tour, Krantz, Carlock, and John Beasley backed Wilkenfeld during her headlining set for Bass Player LIVE!
 2008 in Los Angeles.
 In July, she accompanied Jeff Beck in a tribute to George Martin in Los Angeles.
 She appeared at Warren Haynes's 20th Annual Christmas Jam while reuniting and performing with the Allman Brothers and guesting with Gov't Mule, Ivan Neville, and Robben Ford.

 In 2008, Wilkenfeld received a phone call from Prince.
 She was surprised that his first words to her were, "Do you like the drum rolls of Jack DeJohnette?"
 Prince had Wilkenfeld attend parties at his Los Angeles home.
 Sometimes he and his band played and she was the only other person there.

 Months later, Prince called Wilkenfeld from Minneapolis and said that he wanted to put together a trio with her; he asked Wilkenfeld to find a drummer for the act.
 Chris Coleman was selected; he had been playing with Chaka Khan and Rachelle Farrell.
 Prince flew Wilkenfeld and Coleman out to Paisley Park for the first time in late 2009.

 In March 2010, Wilkenfeld traveled to Paisley Park; she began to improvise and play chords on instruction from Prince.
 "I just made everything up; he gave me no direction about what to play beyond a chord here or there.
 It was just do your thing", Wilkenfeld explained.
 "I never heard the lyrics, never knew what the songs were about, never heard the melody.
 It was like we had to be psychic when we were playing", she added.
 The process culminated in Welcome 2 America - Prince's 2021 album and first posthumous release with previously unreleased music featuring Wilkenfeld on bass on 10 of the 12 tracks, recorded in 2010.

 In 2009, Wilkenfeld toured Australia and Japan with Jeff Beck.
 Weeks later the group toured the United States, beginning with Beck's induction into the Rock and Roll Hall of Fame.
 They played Beck's Bolero there and were joined by Led Zeppelin's Jimmy Page on Immigrant Song.
 A DVD of this performance, Rock and Roll Hall of Fame: Legends, TV was released in 2010.

-Between touring Japan and the USA, Wilkenfeld performed with the Roots on Late Night with Jimmy Fallon as their first musical guest, after which she joined Jeff Beck's summer tour through Europe, Canada, and Britain.
+Between touring Japan and the US, Wilkenfeld performed with the Roots on Late Night with Jimmy Fallon as their first musical guest, after which she joined Jeff Beck's summer tour through Europe, Canada, and Britain.
 Pink Floyd's David Gilmour sat in with the group during a performance at the Royal Albert Hall.